aws-samples/energy-storage-monitoring-and-grid-integration-planning/docs/README_TESTING.md

 >  Run Crawler with name **batteriesforecast** before running **estorage-forecast-dataprep-ff** step function.

 > [!IMPORTANT]
 > Upload the data to this **ForecastOutputBucket/batteries-measurements-forecast/forecast-input** s3 folder before starting **estorage-forecast-dataprep-ff** step function.
 You will get the data from **forecast test data** inside **energy-storage** folder.
 For creating the predictor, large set historical data is required.
 So upload all the given files.
-For this you also need to create the same s3 folder structure to upload the data
+For this you also need to create the same s3 folder structure to upload the data.
+Make sure to give full permission of s3 bucket to your step function.

 > [!NOTE]
 > If you want to create predictor again, manually you have to delete predictor which is already present in amazon forecast.
 Then run the step function[ estorage-forecast-dataprep-ff ] which will create new predictor and forecast.